The Business Platinum Card® from American Express Review

 - Travel Rewards

-American Express Business Platinum Card at a Glance
+The Business Platinum Card® from American Express at a Glance

-The card currently offers a sign-up bonus of 100,000 rewards points.
+The card currently offers a sign-up bonus of 120,000 reward points.
 You will be eligible for these rewards points once you spend $15,000 within the first three months of account activation.